Behaviour Policy - Updated September 2021

 This is a list of sanctions that are used at Jurby school.
-They are not in any particular order, and one or more of them will be used when a child misbehaves, either as a minor incident, an unacceptable behaviour or dangerous behaviour.
+They are not in any particular order, and one or more of them will be used when a child misbehaves.

 As a school we are aware that different children will react differently to different punishments, and therefore there will be occasions when different children are given different punishments for similar levels of behaviour.
-Whilst we will listen to parent’s views on the suitability of a punishment the final decision will be made by the Class Teacher or Head Teacher.
-In the event of a serious disagreement then the Parent’s have the right to appeal to the Chair of Governors or the Department of Education for a final binding decision.
+Whilst we will listen to parent’s views on the suitability of a punishment the final decision will be made by the Head Teacher.
+In the event of a disagreement then the Parents have the right to appeal to the Chair of Governors or the Department of Education Sport and Culture for a final binding decision.

 - Standing with the teacher on duty at playtime.